Configure a Workflow Trigger

 Create a Workflow Trigger

-Note: To complete these steps, users must have the Workflow Administrator permission, or be assigned as a Local Workflow Administrator.
+Note: To complete these steps, users must be a Workflow Administrator or Local Workflow Administrator.

 - From the navigation menu, click Workflows.